Fate Condensed ©2020 Evil Hat Productions, LLC.

 This is the System Reference Document for use with the Creative Commons Attribution Unported license.
 The following attribution must be provided in your text, wherever you put your own copyright, in the same size as your copyright text:

-Fate Condensed by PK Sullivan, Ed Turner, and Fred Hicks.
+Fate Condensed by PK Sullivan, Lara Turner, and Fred Hicks.
 Additional development by Richard Bellingham, Robert Hanz, and Sophie Lagacé.

 Based on prior works by Rob Donoghue, Fred Hicks, Leonard Balsera, Ryan Macklin, Clark Valentine, Mike Olson, Brian Engard, and Sophie Lagacé.